cdmoro/literature-clock/README.md

 - Zen mode: remove all the distractions ([link](https://literatureclock.netlify.app/?zen=true))
 - Work mode: only shows quotes that are safe for work ([link](https://literatureclock.netlify.app/?work=true))
 - [Screensaver mode](#screensaver): make the quotes dance around the screen! ([link](https://literatureclock.netlify.app/?screensaver=true))
-- Languages: supports English, Spanish, Portuguese, French, and Italian (by default, it will try to use the system language)
+- Languages: supports British and American English, Spanish, Portuguese, French, Italian, and German (by default, it will try to use the system language)
   - Random language: see a quote in a different language each minute, isn't that cool? ([link]([https://literatureclock.netlify.app/?locale=random](https://literatureclock.netlify.app/?random-locale=true)))
 - [Themes](#themes): the clock has `colour themes` and `special themes` and each theme has light and dark variants, of course
   - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))